 LSD has a similar chemical structure to the neurotransmitter serotonin.
 This similarity allows it to bind with serotonin receptors in the brain and induce a range of physical and psychological effects.

+But as technology continues to advance, so does our understanding of these peculiar substances.
 Modern imaging studies have shown that LSD alters cerebral blood flow and electrical activity.
 It also influences the way neurons (nerve cells) communicate with one another.
 These changes cause the classic LSD effects, which include:

 - Enhancement of the senses, including sight, sound, and touch